LinuxCommandLibrary

 DESCRIPTION

 gojq is a pure Go implementation of jq, the JSON processor.
-It provides the same query language for filtering, transforming, and extracting data from JSON, with additional YAML support.
+It provides the same query language for filtering, transforming, and extracting data from JSON, with additional native YAML support.

 The filter language uses | for pipelines, . for field access, [] for iteration, and select() for filtering.
 Complex transformations combine these with object construction, array slicing, and built-in functions.